KHAEntertainment/claude-flow/docs/TOOL_GATING.md

 # Tool Gating in Claude-Flow

 The MCP server uses a **ToolGateController** to load tools on demand and apply filters before exposing them to clients.
-Tool sets remain disabled until explicitly enabled via discovery tools, reducing context size and providing a single source of truth for tool definitions.
+Toolsets remain disabled until explicitly enabled via discovery tools.
+This reduces context size and provides a single source of truth for tool definitions.

 ## Discovery Tools